GChristensen/posts/_posts/2021-07-07-how-to-design-software-systems-qmark.md

 cognitively daunting, that it is rarely done in the right way from the start.
 Usually, design is gradually improved over the course of the development, so an image of a craftsman working with clay is more appropriate.

+On the one hand, they say that [YAGNI](https://en.wikipedia.org/wiki/You_aren%27t_gonna_need_it).
+On the other, you need to account for the system extensibility, which marks an explicit tradeoff.
 Successful designers are guided by the most salient features in the context of the system evolution, and some good books on thinking may help to discover them, such as "Blink: The Power of Thinking Without Thinking" by Malcolm Gladwell, or "Think Again: The Power of Knowing What You Don't Know" by Adam Grant.
 More advanced cognitive techniques, such as [sleep on it](https://link.springer.com/article/10.3758/s13421-012-0256-7) or [insight meditation](https://www.sciencedirect.com/science/article/abs/pii/S1053810012000578) may significantly